National Lampoon's Vacation: Walley World

-In Hughes' original short story, the theme park was Disneyland.
+In Hughes's original short story, the theme park was Disneyland.
 To avoid legal troubles, all of the names associated with Disneyland were altered to sound-alikes.
 For instance, the park became Walley World, itself a good-natured parody of the Anaheim location, and the mascot, Marty Moose, is reminiscent of Walt Disney's own Mickey Mouse.
 Similarly, Roy Walley's appearance bears similarities to that of Disney and his name is similar to that of his brother Roy Disney.

 In the film, the Walley World theme park is represented by Santa Anita Park in Arcadia, California and Six Flags Magic Mountain in Valencia, California.
 Santa Anita Park's large parking lot and blue-tinged fascia served as the exterior of Walley World, while all park interior scenes were shot at Magic Mountain.
-The two roller coasters seen in the film are La Revolución, which can be recognized by the vertical loop, and Colossus (currently Twisted Colossus), the double-track wooden roller coaster.
+The two roller coasters seen in the film are the steel coaster La Revolución, (now known as The New Revolution) which can be recognized by the vertical loop, and the wooden coaster Colossus (which is now the Hybrid coaster Twisted Colossus), the double-track wooden roller coaster.

-The movie's popularity gave rise to an ongoing cultural running gag of using the name "Wally World" (spelled as "Wally" without an "e") as a nickname for real-life retailer Walmart.
+The movie's popularity gave rise to an ongoing cultural running gag of using the name "Wally World" (spelled without an "e") as a nickname for real-life retailer Walmart.

 Wagon Queen Family Truckster

 The Wagon Queen Family Truckster station wagon was created specifically for the film.
-It is based on a 1983 Ford LTD Country Squire station wagon.
-The car was designed by George Barris, and it lampooned American cars of the late 1970s.
-The Truckster features a "metallic pea" green paint scheme, extensive imitation wood-paneling decals, eight headlights (the second pair was taken from another Crown Victoria/Country Squire and mounted upside-down above the stock pair), a grille area largely covered by bodywork with only two small openings close to the bumper, an oddly-placed fuel filler door and an airbag made from a trashcan liner.
+It is based on a 1979 Ford LTD Country Squire station wagon.
+The car was designed by Warner Bros.
+The Truckster features a "metallic pea" green paint scheme, extensive imitation wood-paneling decals, eight headlights (the second pair was taken from another Crown Victoria/Country Squire and mounted upside-down above the stock pair), a grille area largely covered by bodywork with only two small openings close to the bumper, an oddly placed fuel filler door and an airbag made from a trashcan liner.